Life As a Film and Video Editor

 - Adobe Systems Adobe Flash Player

 - Adobe Systems Adobe Director

 Becoming a Film and Video Editor

-Are there Film and Video Editors education requirements?
+Where do Film and Video Editors Work?

 Those thinking about becoming a Film and Video Editor might also be interested in the following careers:

 Career changers with experience as a Film and Video Editor sometimes find work in one of the following fields: